January 9, 2026 (1mo ago) — last updated February 21, 2026 (10d ago)

 3. Offer granular reporting and filters.

-4. Create resources that help partners interpret data.
+4. Create resources to help partners interpret performance data.

 7. WhatsApp and Telegram’s Built‑In Referral Virality

-Messaging platforms make inviting others part of regular use.
+Messaging apps make inviting others part of normal use.
 When users share content or create group chats, non‑users are prompted to join, driving growth without explicit rewards.
-WhatsApp reached over one billion users with minimal paid marketing, demonstrating the power of product‑embedded virality4.
+WhatsApp scaled to over one billion users with minimal paid marketing, showing the power of product‑embedded virality4.

 Strategic analysis